Qarj/WebImblaze/MANUAL.md

 `-o` or `--output` : This option is followed by a directory name or a prefix to prepended to the output files.
 This is used to specify the location for writing output files (http.txt, results.html, and results.xml).
 If a directory name is supplied (use either an absolute or relative path and make sure to add the trailing slash), all output files are written to this directory.
-If the trailing slash is ommitted, it is assumed to a prefix and this will be prepended to the output files.
+If the trailing slash is omitted, it is assumed to a prefix and this will be prepended to the output files.
 You may also use a combination of a directory and prefix.